 We do not consider multiple submissions, so please send manuscripts in only one genre at a time.
 Simultaneous submissions to other journals are acceptable as long as they are identified as such, and we are notified immediately upon acceptance elsewhere.

 All submissions must be previously unpublished, in print or online.
 If we want to feature your previously published work, we will contact you directly.
-Please do not submit such work to us without being invited to do so.

 In the subject line of your submission email, kindly provide Your Name as You Want It Published, Genre of Submission, Title, or Titles (in the case of poetry).